 As if that wasn’t bad enough, then came the mining attacks.
 Someone started attacking the new network by continuously mining empty blocks and orphaning blocks found by honest miners.
 Someone clearly wanted to see Bitcoin ABC fail, but Bitcoin ABC outsmarted the attacker using a rudimentary version of Avalanche post-consensus, and in the process gave supporters like myself a glimpse of what they were building.

 The early days of eCash were nothing like the early days of Bitcoin Cash.
 Hardly anyone outside of the BCH community was even aware a new Bitcoin fork had been created.
 On a personal note, it was about a month after the split, towards the end of that December when I came up with the idea for this blog.
-I would call it ProofofWriting.com, and decided I would publish my first post on January 3rd of the new year, which was not only the anniversary of the Bitcoin genesis block, but also my late father’s birthday.

 Over the next six months, Bitcoin ABC kept working (while I kept writing).
 With the money left from their last fundraise, they were able to keep the lights on while trying to rebuild all the necessary infrastructure they had lost to those who stayed with BCH.
 They had to build a new a block explorer, new wallets, not to mention an entirely new brand.

-Then on July 1, 2021, six and a half months after parting ways with the project they had started, Bitcoin ABC officially launched the eCash brand.
+Then on July 1, 2021, six and a half months after parting ways with the project they had started, Bitcoin ABC officially launched e.cash.
 They announced a new website, a beautiful new logo, the XEC ticker, as well as a redenomination of the base unit from 100 million sats, to 100 sats.
 Meanwhile, the new coinbase rule continued to funnel half a million XEC to their designated address with each new block that was found.